-'Barings Bank Collapse' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Barings Bank Collapse' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Barings Bank collapse is a tale of tragedy involving greed, poor banking oversight, and a complete failure of internal checks and balances that ruined the oldest bank in London and banker to the Queen.
 It took only several weeks for Nick Leeson the Singapore trading head of the bank to amass hundreds of millions of pounds in losses which he camouflaged as profits before fleeing from the law.
 After the family led management uncovered how severe the losses were, the bank went into bankruptcy protection until the Dutch banking giant ING acquired it for only a single pound.

 Barings had originally been founded by brothers John, Charles, and Francis Baring on Christmas of 1762.
 The company started out as a merchant firm but quickly began to finance other merchants as a true bank.
 The bank gained fame over the years for financing many historic events.
 It helped the British government pay for the Revolutionary War in America and then the Napoleonic Wars in France.
 The bank financed the Louisiana Purchase for America in 1803 so that the fledgling country could double the size of U.S. for $15 million.
 In 1806, Barings moved to its Bishopsgate office in London which remained its headquarters for nearly 200 years until the Barings Bank collapse.